-On Sunday I climbed Welch Mountain (2,605 ft) and Dickey Mountain (2,734 ft) with a meetup.com group I just joined called the New England Hiking and Adventurer's Group.
-This is a very active group of hikers, climbers and peakbaggers that do a lot of trips in New Hampshire's White Mountains.
-I'm hoping to go on a few more winter day hikes with them before the season is over and to see if I can recruit a few like-minded souls for section hiking the Appalachian Trail in Maine next summer and autumn.
+On Sunday I climbed Welch Mountain (2,605 ft) and Dickey Mountain (2,734 ft), both on the 52-with-a-View List, with a meetup.com group called the New England Hiking and Adventurer’s Group.
+This is a very active group of hikers, climbers and peakbaggers that do a lot of trips in New Hampshire’s White Mountains.

 Five of us climbed these two mountains today, which have a reputation for being challenging in wet conditions or in winter.
 The chief source of difficulty are large open slaps that hikers encounter on the ascent that are covered with ice and snow.
 These can be quite treacherous and are impassible without crampons or extra traction.

 Today’s weather was spectacular with bright sunshine, temperatures in the mid 20’s, and moderate wind.
 We had great views and could pick out the Tripyramids (below), Mt Cardigan, Mt Sunapee, Mt Lafayette, and Mt Moosilauke among many other peaks.

 I wore mountaineering boots boots and crampons on this hike and carried a 20 pound pack including food and water.
 One of my companions Hubert, a much more experienced winter hiker and climber, brought along rope and ice axes, but we were lucky and didn’t need them.